 The Church of the Assumption of the Blessed Virgin Mary is situated on the banks of the Neva River in St. Petersburg

-Situated on the bank of the Neva River in St. Petersburg, the magnificent Church of the Assumption of the Blessed Virgin Mary, is among one of my personal favourites.
-There is virtually no information on this church in English, the research for this article was based entirely on Russian language sources, plus my own personal notes taken during my recent visit to St. Petersburg in June, 2013.
+Situated on the bank of the Neva River in St. Petersburg, the magnificent Church of the Assumption of the Blessed Virgin Mary, is one of my personal favourites in the former Imperial capital.
+There is virtually no information on this church in English, the research for this article was based entirely on Russian language sources, plus my own personal notes taken during my visits to St. Petersburg in June 2013 and September 2015.

 The Church of the Assumption of the Blessed Virgin Mary was built between 1895-1897 according to the plans of Basil Kosyakov in the Russian-Byzantine style.
 It is reminiscent of the Christ the Saviour Cathedral at Borki, erected on the site of the train disaster in which Emperor Alexander III and his family miraculously survived.
 The five-domed church could accommodate up to 2,000 worshippers.
 It was the first church to be built in St. Petersburg in which the domes were covered with sheets of aluminium.
 Kosyakov used 14 different types of brick, tile and mosaic in its construction.
 The entire monastery complex, which also includes the metropolitan's chambers was completed in 1900.
 It was at that time that work on the interiors commenced.
 The frescoes were created between 1902-1903 by Moscow masters Snegiryov, Strunnikov and Yalovlev under the leadership of F.A.
 Sokolov.
 It is believed that the creation of the mural painting was done by Viktor Vasnetsov, the icons made by the sisters of the Novodevichy Convent in Moscow.